bachya/pinpress/README.md

 Every two weeks, I create a "link mash" for my website; this link mash consists of URLs that I find interesting and want to share with my readers.
 Previously, I would save those interesting URLs to an Evernote note and, every two weeks, manually create my link mash. <barf/>

 When I began using [Pinboard](http://pinboard.in "Pinboard") to save interesting links, I knew I needed a better method.
-This tool is the result
+This tool is the result.

 # Prerequisites